State Law Background

 - Require a background check prior to the transfer of a firearm between unlicensed individuals;

-- Require firearms dealers to obtain a state license;
+- Require firearms dealers, purchasers, or owners to obtain a state license;

 - Regulate the transfer or possession of 50 caliber rifles or large capacity ammunition magazines;